AnujanCenan/Zeta-Fork1/README.md

 ### Dataset

 Datasets we used:
-- **MIMIC-IV-ECG**: We downloaded the [MIMIC-IV-ECG](https://physionet.org/content/mimic-iv-ecg/1.0/) dataset as the ECG signals and paired ECG reports.

 - **PTB-XL**: We downloaded the [PTB-XL](https://physionet.org/content/ptb-xl/1.0.3/) dataset which consisting four subsets, Superclass, Subclass, Form, Rhythm.

 - **CPSC2018**: We downloaded the [CPSC2018](http://2018.icbeb.org/Challenge.html) dataset which consisting three training sets.